From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation

-We also note that this result is quite strong in that it does not merely achieve low regret compared to the best \emph{expert}, but in fact compared to the best possible \emph{weighted pool of experts} in hindsight.
-This is a substantial distinction, as it is possible for a mixture of experts to substantially outperform any individual expert.\\
+This result is quite strong in that it does not merely achieve low regret compared to the best \emph{expert}, but in fact compared to the best possible \emph{weighted pool of experts} in hindsight.
+This is a substantial distinction, as it is possible for a mixture of experts to substantially outperform any individual expert.

-We defer the proof to Appendix~\ref{appx:no_regret}.
-The proof amounts to applying the standard bounds for online gradient descent, though with an extra step: we use the bound $M$ on $\norm{\vect{g}}$ to bound the gradient of the loss as a function of expert weights.